- Elon Musk is the founder and CEO of SpaceX, Tesla, The Boring Company, and the co-founder of Neuralink and OpenAI.

 While it changes on a minute-by-minute basis, continuing to rise up and up with each new calendar day, Elon Musk’s net worth currently sits at over $220 billion dollars.
-(For context, Jeff Bezos’s net worth is currently over $135 billion — Musk has him beat by more than $85 billion and counting.)
-He was never not wealthy, by any means, considering his mother’s fame and his father’s fortune, but the way Musk has extrapolated on that wealth he was born into has never ceased to amaze his fans and detractors alike.
+(For context, Jeff Bezos’s net worth is currently over $135 billion — Musk has him beaten by more than $85 billion and counting.)
+He was not wealthy, by any means, considering his mother’s fame and his father’s fortune, but the way Musk has extrapolated on the wealth he was born into has never ceased to amaze his fans and detractors alike.

 Elon Musk has been married three times, but only has two ex-wives.
-This is because his second wife, Actress and Writer Talulah Riley, was married to Musk twice: Once between 2010 and 2012, then again from 2013 to 2016.
+This is because his second wife, Actress, and Writer Talulah Riley, was married to Musk twice: Once between 2010 and 2012, then again from 2013 to 2016.
 Adding up both marriages to Riley, it’s still less time than he was married to his first wife, Author Justine Wilson.
 Musk and Wilson were married from 2000 to 2008.
 Between these marriages, Musk has been linked to several other romantic partners.
 This includes actress Amber Heard, singer Grimes (a.k.a.
 Claire Boucher), and even Neuralink executive Shivon Zilis.

 Musk has been divorced three times: Once in 2008, then again in 2012, and then a third time in 2016.
 This mirrors the divorce his parents went through during his childhood in 1979.